OMN1-H1V3/DisSpy-Public/README.md

 ## What can it do?
 It can capture all messages that the target recives including group chats and server channels.
-Server channel logging is disabled by default, you will need to enable it by changing ``capServers = False`` to ``capServers = True``.

 It can also download any media or attachments that are sent to any of the monitored text channels.
-This is disabled by default, you will need to enable it by changing ``downloadMedia = False`` to ``downloadMedia = True``
+Both auto attachment downloading and server channel logging is disabled by default see **How do I use it?** for more info on how to enable these features.

 ## Why?
 Because I can, and because there is a lack of spyware for discord.

+## Install
+If you don't have git installed then download as a zip and extract it. navigate to the directory you unziped it to using the `cd <folderName>` command then run `pip3 install -r requirements.txt`
+TIP: If your on windows, open the folder then click the folder path, and type `cmd.exe` Afterwards run `python3 DisSpyV1.py`

+Alternatively you can run `git clone https://github.com/OMN1-H1V3/DisSpy-Public.git` `cd DisSpy-Public`
+`pip3 install -r requirements.txt`
+`python3 DisSpyV1.py`

 ## How do I use it?
-Well, you should probably learn how to use a python script, then install the imports, then once you have done that you can run it.
-Wouldn't recommend using on windows unless you change line 9 from `` os.system("clear")`` to `` os.system("cls")`` as it will throw an error because I couldn't be bothered to add a smart screen clear.
+Just run it and when prompted provide your target's token.

+Server channel logging is disabled by default, you will need to enable it by changing `capServers = False` to `capServers = True` if you want to log messages sent in server channels.

+This is disabled by default, you will need to enable it by changing `downloadMedia = False` to `downloadMedia = True` if you want to auto-download attachments.

+(If you want to enable/disable server message logging or attachment downloading edit `DisSpyV1.py` first before you run it)

+## Bug Reports
+I'll try and matain this often but it should be basically done.
+If you encounter a bug just make an issue and ill check it out.

 ### Credits
 Started as a bug fix for [discord.spy](https://github.com/spicesouls/discord.spy), ended up fixing it and adding support for servers and group chats and file downloads.